elyograg/cacheviewhandler/README.md

 If you want to edit this code, it imports into eclipse without trouble.
 It will probably also import into IntelliJ idea and other IDEs that can handle Java gradle projects.

+If using eclipse, before importing the project, go to the eclipse marketplace and install Spring Tools 4 and Spring Tools 3 Add-On for Spring Tools 4.
+You will also need Buildship, for Gradle integration, but this should be installed by default in recent eclipse versions.

+There is probably some kind of Spring addon for Intellij as well that should be installed before importing this project.

 ## Tools needed to build customized Solr:

 * A POSIX operating system.
 Linux is known to work.